-The mission of the Flatiron Institute is to advance scientific research through computational methods, including data analysis, modeling and simulation.
+The mission of the Flatiron Institute is to advance scientific research through computational methods, including data analysis, theory, modeling and simulation.

 The institute, an internal research division of the Simons Foundation, is a community of scientists who are working to use modern computational tools to advance our understanding of science, both through the analysis of large, rich datasets and through the simulations of physical process.

 David Spergel joined the foundation in 2016 to lead its Center for Computational Astrophysics.
 He is an astrophysicist with research interests ranging from the search for planets around nearby stars to the shape of the universe.